kaszekk/basic-shop-API/README.md

-# basic-shop-API
+# simple-shop-API
-A simple shop API
+REST API for CRUD operations on shop orders